ynylgm/data-science-projects/house-prices/README.md

 ### Data Understanding

-The following graph depicts the distribution of actual house prices in the train dataset, `train.csv`.
+The graph below shows the distribution of actual house prices in the train dataset, `train.csv`.
 ![Distribution of House Prices](https://github.com/ynylgm/data-science-projects/blob/master/house-prices/images/exploration1.png)

 Notice that there are four examples whose GrLivArea values are greater than 4000.
 Those four examples are [recommended to be removed by the author](https://ww2.amstat.org/publications/jse/v19n3/decock.pdf).<br>